pybokeh/dagster-learnings/README.md

 - Documentation can be lacking for certain patterns or use cases.
 For example, it is not immediately apparent how to re-execute pipeline at point of failure using the CLI or Python API.
 Also, to be able to pass data between solids, you have to set IO manager to a persistent IO manager such as `fs_io_manager`, by definign mode definition within your `@solid` decorator.
 This is a bit more boilerplate also.

 ## Can it be used for mission-critical pipelines?
 Maybe?
 It is a relatively young library (only 2 years old) and its API has only recently stabilized.
 Version 0.10.0 is probably the best version to start using dagster.
+However, there will be a significant change with version 0.11.x as they are doing away with `composite-solid` and changing `@pipeline` to `@graph` per this [discussion](https://github.com/dagster-io/dagster/discussions/2902).

 ## Executing the example pipelines
 With dagster, you have a few different options to execute the example pipelines in this repo: